St. Joseph Medical Center Stent Surgery Lawyers

 Hundreds of heart patients from St. Joseph who received a stent implant by Dr. Mark Midei have been notified that their condition may not have required a stent.
 It is believed that St. Joseph hospital letters starting being sent via Federal Express overnight delivery in early December 2009 and additional patients may continue to receive letters after this date as the investigation continues.

-So far, it appears that all of the patients identified who received a letter were treated by Dr. Mark Midei, a previously prominent surgeon, who has since stopped practicing and lost his privileges at the hospital.
+All of the patients who received a letter were treated by Dr. Mark Midei, a previously prominent surgeon, who has since stopped practicing and lost his privileges at the hospital.

 After being told that they had blockages as high as 80% to 95% that required a stent placement, subsequent reviews have found that many patients only had minor blockages, sometimes as low as 10%.
 Typical guidelines call for a blockage of at least 70% for a stent procedure to be necessary, with blockages of less than 50% generally regarded as insignificant and not posing enough of a problem to justify the risks associated with stent surgery.